Kitetags terms and definitions

 Grounded Kitetag A Kitetag that has been temporarily disabled.
 Grounded tags do not respond when tapped, but they can be reactivated at any time from the dashboard.
 Grounding a tag removes it from your active tag count.

-Interaction Builder The visual editor in the Kitetags dashboard where you create and configure Kitetag Interactions (KI).
-The Interaction Builder lets you define what happens when a tag is tapped without writing any code.
-See the interactions guide.
+Interaction Builder The visual drag-and-drop editor in the Kitetags dashboard where you create and configure Kitetag Interactions.
+The builder supports step-based flows (multiple chained steps) and the Design tab for brand customization.
+See the Interaction Builder guide.

 Interface The visual layout or screen that a Tapper sees after tapping a Kitetag.
-The Interface is generated by the App assigned to the tag’s group.
+The Interface is generated by the App or step assigned to the tag’s group.

 Kitetag A pre-encoded NFC tag made by Tagstand that connects to the Kitetags cloud platform.
 Each Kitetag has a unique UID and Callsign.
 When tapped by a smartphone, it triggers the configured App response.
 See What is Kitetags?.